Admission to the BPhil in Philosophy

 Students who achieve a distinction are eligible for progression to the DPhil, provided that the Philosophy Graduate Studies Committee is satisfied that their proposed thesis topic and outline indicate that they can be adequately supervised by members of the Faculty of Philosophy.
 Students who pass the BPhil without a distinction may be admitted to the DPhil at the Committee’s discretion.

 The Faculty of Philosophy’s admissions process operates a gathered field (in line with University policy).
 It does not matter when you apply as long as it is before the set deadline.
-Earlier application does not result in an earlier decision as all applications have to be reviewed and assessed simultaneously, after the deadline has passed, but for administrative purposes (and to avoid IT problems due to system overload) it is ideal if you do not leave it until the very last few days.
+Earlier application does not result in an earlier decision as all applications have to be reviewed and assessed simultaneously, after the deadline has passed.

 You can check to see if you are eligible for an application fee waiver on the central Graduate Admissions webpages.

-The Faculty of Philosophy at the University of Oxford does not offer any graduate (masters or doctoral) courses in Philosophy via distance learning/online.
-All Philosophy graduate courses (DPhil in Philosophy, BPhil in Philosophy, MSt in Philosophy of Physics and MSt in Ancient Philosophy) are only available as full-time on-campus courses.
-The only exception is the MSt in Practical Ethics which is currently only available as a part-time on-campus course (any questions about this course should be directed towards the Department of Continuing Education which runs this course in coalition with the Faculty of Philosophy (ethics@conted.ox.ac.uk)).
+The Faculty of Philosophy at the University of Oxford does not offer any graduate (master's or doctoral) courses in Philosophy via distance learning/online.
+All our graduate courses (DPhil in Philosophy, BPhil in Philosophy, MSt in Philosophy of Physics and MSt in Ancient Philosophy) are only available as full-time in-person courses.

 It should also be noted that all graduate courses have a minimum number of terms of ‘statutory residence requirement’ in Oxford.
-‘Residence in Oxford’ means residence within twenty-five miles of Carfax in the city centre (see the examination regulations).
-A ‘term’s residence’ means forty‑two nights within term (rather than within the shorter period of ‘Full Term’ (Weeks 1 to 8 of term – see Oxford University’s Dates of Term).
+‘Residence in Oxford’ means residence within twenty-five miles of Carfax in the city centre.
+A ‘term’s residence’ means forty‑two nights within term, rather than within the shorter period of ‘Full Term’ (Weeks 1 to 8 of term – see Oxford University’s Dates of Term).
 Nevertheless, since all classes and lectures, and most supervisions, take place within Full Term, it is in practice expected that students are resident in Oxford at least throughout Full Term.

 Interviews are not normally held as part of the admissions process for any of the Faculty of Philosophy’s graduate courses.